 Wood Siding Maintenance

 Wood needs to be painted and treated approximately every 5-8 years depending on how extreme the weather conditions are where you live.
 You can start by washing your wood siding with a hose and this will also help you get rid of spider webs, dust, and old debris.
 A fresh coat of paint needs to be applied every few years because it helps to protect your wooden siding from moisture, winds, and other elements that can make your siding susceptible to mildew, fungi, termite infestation, or dry rot.
 It’s very important to maintain your wooden siding by sealing all holes, cracks, and seams.
 This helps to also protect the windows and doors as well.
 Priming weathered siding also helps preserve and protect your house.
 Dry rot and termite infestation can create a lot of damage if not detected and treated right away, including damaging your house structure.
 These repairs, in turn, can be very costly.
 Unprotected wood is prone to rot or become infested with a pest.
 Damaged wood will feel weak and brittle to touch.
 It’s a good idea to thoroughly inspect your siding as these could be the signs of infestations by termites or dry rot.

 Stucco siding can also be power washed before it is painted or touched up.
 If you see any stains, you can use a special detergent for washing your siding or you can soap or degreaser to get rid of these stains.
 Stucco siding is known to last for a long time, but it still requires maintenance.
 It is prone to cracking and separation, it is beneficial to inspect the stucco periodically.
 The good news is that these cracks can be fixed with a good sealant or stucco patch, depending on the size of the cracks.
 It may take some time but consider it a good investment into the beauty and protection of your home.

-Stucco cracks and voids have been know to cause leakage into the wall cavities, and eventually lead to severe damages.
+Stucco cracks and voids have been knowing to cause leakage into the wall cavities, and eventually lead to severe damages.